prageethw/eks/README.md

 # aws-eks

-This repo contains files that will help you to create a K8s cluster using Kops on the fly.
+This repo contains files that will help you to create a K8s cluster using eksctl on the fly.

 ## required pre-conditions